 Essential guide: What is VO2 Max and why is it important?

-Gear Fit2 vs Charge 2: Heart rate and GPS
+Samsung Gear Fit2 v Fitbit Charge 2: Heart rate and GPS

 Read next: Fitbit Charge 2 v Fitbit Blaze

 In the heart rate category, it seems the trackers are tied.
 Overall, neither can really handle the stresses of high intensity workouts - which makes sense since they've been built for moderate users and not enthusiasts.
-On the GPS front, Samsung is the clear winner with its built-in tech.
+On the GPS front, Samsung is the clear winner with its built-in tech but it's by no means perfect.

-Gear Fit2 vs Charge 2: Notifications and features
+Samsung Gear Fit2 v Fitbit Charge 2: Notifications and features

 The Gear Fit2 is basically a smartwatch.
 That means you'll get your pick of notifications including text, calls, email, third party apps and calendar alerts.
 There's limited functionality in how you can respond, but it's still more than what the Fitbit Charge 2 can do.